Collagen Type 1 vs Type 2: Which is Best for Joints?

 • Type V

-Among these, Type I and Type II are the heavy hitters when it comes to supplementation and health benefits, especially for joints.
+Among these, Type I and Type II are the most impactful for supplementation and health benefits—particularly for joint health.

 Type 1 Collagen: The Skin, Bone & Tendon Hero